mheerdink/bayesian_ICC/README.md

 # bayesian_ICC
 R Class to estimate ICC values in a Bayesian framework

-Currently only ICC1 and ICC1, ICC2/2k/3/3k are easy to add.
+Currently only ICC1 and ICC1k, ICC2/2k/3/3k are easy to add.

 I use Shrout and Fleiss' (1979) terminology, which is also followed in the psych package.

+This class estimate ICC1(k) values for many variables at the same time and in the same model; just give it a character vector with all desired variable as the first argument.

 ## Example using data from the multilevel package